User Commands lftp(1)

 mrm file(s)

 Same as `glob rm'.
-Removes specified file(s) with wildcard
+Removes specified file(s) with wildcard expansion.

 mv file1 file2